compintell/Mooncake.jl/docs/src/tutorial.md

 DI.value_and_gradient(g_tup, prep, backend, (x, a, b))
 ```

-Another, perhaps more natural alternative, is to use the native API of Mooncake.jl.
+You can also use the native API of Mooncake.jl, discussed below.

 ### Beyond gradients